mctools/ncplugin-template/README.md

 # NCrystal plugin CrysExtn

 This plugin is dedicated to study the extinction effects observed in polycrystalline matherials.
-Both Sabine's and Becker and Coppen's extinction models are implemented.
+Both Sabine's and Becker and Coppens' (BC) extinction models are implemented.

 # Installation